pookjw/SidecarPatcher/README.md

 - Safari will download a file named `SidecarPatcher.dms` instead of `SidecarPatcher`.
 Actually same.

-4. Open Terminal and Excute `chmod +x /path/to/SidecarPatcher` and `sudo /path/to/SidecarPatcher`.
+4. Open **Terminal** application and Excute `chmod +x /path/to/SidecarPatcher` and `sudo /path/to/SidecarPatcher`.

-- `/path/to/SidecarPatcher` refers to location of `SidecarPatcher` like `/Users/pook/Downloads/SidecarPatcher`.
+- `/path/to/SidecarPatcher` refers to the location of `SidecarPatcher` like `/Users/pook/Downloads/SidecarPatcher`.
 If you don't know what it is, just Drag & Drop a `SidecarPatcher` to Terminal.
 It will automatically fill it.

 - You will need to enter Password, which is login password.